awee19/iconic/README.md

-iconic foundry
+iconic foundry v1.0.3
 ======

 Description
 ======
-I created the iconic foundry as a website to house my various design portfolio.
-These design works include icon, website and other graphic designs.
-The design ideation and inspiration can be found in individual page.

-Although the iconic foundry is a front end project currently, I plan to integrate some back end integration in the near future.
-This will be largely done using Node.JS.
-I have also plan to create two more responsive break points (tablet and phone) after I have finalised with the desktop version.
+I created the iconic foundry because I couldn't upload my stuff up onto Dribbble.
+Now that I have released v1.0.3, I guess I would have to brush up my backend skills and create a CMS of some sort so that I can better update the content here.

 Technical skills
 ======